Theme

 You can also override a component's slots using the ui

 prop.
-This has priority over the app.config.ts
+This has priority over the global configuration and variants

 resolution.